Baptists in the United States: Rhode Island and Providence Plantations

-Roger Williams and John Clarke, his compatriot in working for religious freedom, are credited with founding the Baptist faith in North America.
-In 1638, Williams established the First Baptist Church in America in Providence, Rhode Island and Clarke was the minister in Newport, Rhode Island when it was organized as First Baptist Church in Newport in 1644.
-No one disputed the earlier origins of the Providence church until 1847 when the pastor of the Newport church claimed that his church was first.
+Roger Williams and John Clarke are credited with bringing the Baptist tradition to America.
+In 1638, Williams established the First Baptist Church of Providence in the city of Providence, Rhode Island and Clarke was the local cleric at Newport, Rhode Island when he established the First Baptist Church of Newport before 1644.
+The earlier origins of the Providence church was undisputed until 1847 when a minister of the Newport church claimed that the church was the older one.
 According to a Baptist historian who has researched the matter extensively, "There is much debate over the centuries as to whether the Providence or Newport church deserved the place of 'first' Baptist congregation in America.
 Exact records for both congregations are lacking."
 Today, almost without exception Baptist historians agree that the Providence church came first.
-In 1764, leading Baptist ministers the Reverend James Manning, the Reverend Isaac Backus, the Reverend Samuel Stillman, the Reverend Morgan Edwards and the Reverend John Gano established The College in the English Colony of Rhode Island and Providence Plantations, the seventh institution of higher education in the original Thirteen Colonies, with the specific goal of serving as a sanctuary for Baptists who were not widely welcomed at the other institutions which were closely associated with the Congregationalist churches (Harvard College, Yale College, and the College of New Jersey) and the Church of England (the Academy of Philadelphia, King's College and the College of William and Mary).
+In 1764, the leading Baptist ministers in colonial America Rev. James Manning, Rev. Isaac Backus, Rev. Samuel Stillman, Rev. Morgan Edwards and Rev. John Gano founded The College in the English Colony of Rhode Island and Providence Plantations, nowadays known as Brown University, the seventh institution of higher education in the original Thirteen Colonies, with the specific goal of serving as a Baptist university and sanctuary for all religious groups, specially Baptists that were not widely welcomed at other institutions which were closely associated with the Congregationalist churches (Harvard College, Yale College, and the College of New Jersey) and the Church of England (the Academy of Philadelphia, King's College and the College of William and Mary).